Sunday (18th July 2010)

 It goes without saying that the element contemplation has a more profound purpose than to simply cope with cranky knees.
 We do it in order to see the true nature of the body: that it is without self or substance.
 Developed properly the body is mentally broken down into these constituent elements until the labels ‘self’ and ‘mine’ no longer arise; in the same way as when one separates a car into its various parts such as wheels, engine, windscreen-wipers, etc. the label ‘car’ no longer arises.
 Desire and attachment regarding the body disappear when we see it in this way, and we are consequently left with peace.

-So Dowdeswell eluded me.
-As Monday afternoon turned to evening I was beginning to feel exhausted and I conceded that I wouldn’t reach the reservoir.
-I had climbed and descended innumerable hills that day; all the time wrestling with the unwieldy bags on my shoulders.
-I kept wanting to stop, but finding nowhere suitable to sleep and reminding myself I am a tudong monk I forced myself to carry on.
-All I wanted was a half-decent tree under which I could sleep, yet not one appeared.
-I seldom remember having been so desperately tired.
+As the afternoon turned to evening I was beginning to feel exhausted.
+I had climbed and descended innumerable hills that day, all the time wrestling with the unwieldy bags on my shoulders.
+I kept wanting to stop but finding nowhere suitable to sleep and reminding myself I am a tudong monk I forced myself to carry on.
+Gates and stiles just a few yards away seemed to take hours to reach.
+I was searching desperately for a half-decent tree under which I could sleep.
 Such a state was I in that even the ditch beside the road began to look tempting!
 Finally, just after the footpath had left a quiet lane, I hauled myself over a dry-stone wall and a barbed-wire fence, where I then slumped under a tree.
 I mustered the energy to climb into my sleeping gear before I lay there, shivering from what I think must have been exhaustion (it wasn’t cold), and not caring if I remained there all the following day without eating.

 “Uhhh!
 It looks like a body!” exclaimed the woman.
 The man was silent.
 They then passed and I soon fell asleep.

-I was surprised at how fresh I felt when I woke up the next morning and so I was soon winding my way along a quiet lane down towards Cheltenham for alms.
+Feeling surprisingly fresh on awaking the next morning I was soon winding my way along a quiet lane down towards Cheltenham for alms.
 But I was apprehensive.
 Every morning of the trip I would inevitably think, ‘How can I possibly get any food today?
 Today will be the day when I don’t eat anything.’
 But, having confidence in the power of the Dhamma, and in my practice of loving-kindness, I did my best to suspend all thought of the future and concentrate on the act of breathing and walking.

 When uncertainty is your only companion the mind cannot help but see the folly of anticipation as it is being constantly proved wrong.

 I found myself a bench in a little park filled with well-stocked flower beds just a junction away from the town centre and got my bowl ready.
 I then crossed the road and, mindful of the crowds, headed for the shops.
-The busy Tesco Express looked like a good place to stand; if I was to get anything it would be here.
+The busy Tesco Express looked like a good place to stand.
+I thought that if I was to get anything it would be here.
 So, I hung my bags on a street sign on the corner of the shop, assumed my position, and waited.
-It was now 10:40 am.
+It was 10:40 am.
 A river of pensioners, tourists, young couples and teenagers freshly released from school flowed steadily past my downcast eyes.
-One or two old couples occasionally stopped in front of me and whispered into each other’s ears.
+One or two old couples would occasionally stop in front of me and then whisper into each other’s ears.
 ‘They’re wondering what I’d like in my sandwich….’
-I’d think, then they’d disappear inside Tesco never to be seen again.
+I’d think.
+Then they’d disappear inside Tesco never to be seen again.
 At 11:05 the situation didn’t look like improving and so I hoisted my bags back onto my reluctant shoulders and departed.